Overview

 SurePath AI public services catalog

 SurePath AI maintains and curates a list of GenAI sites across the public internet, including vendor names and associated risk levels.
-This list is downloaded in Netskope-specific format and imported into Netskope as a URL list.
+This list is downloaded in Netskope-compatible format and imported into Netskope as a Destination Profile.

 In the Admin UI, click Public Services in the GOVERN section